The first 20 times the UCLA Bruins stepped onto the court in 2016-17 they didn’t need their defense to win.

 We all knew UCLA wasn’t good at defense, and we all knew they didn’t care.
 Now we know that they have to get better and start caring, or they won’t win a national championship.
 No longer can they take a play or two off here and there.

 Granted, Arizona’s win was as well-coached and well-played of a game as we’ve seen all year.
 And there are few teams in the country as good, especially now that star G Allonzo Trier has returned from his suspension.
 Sean Miller had his team extremely well prepared.
 They excelled on both sides of the ball, not just offensively.
 But he designed a game plan that could ultimately become the blueprint for defeating the Bruins – something along the line of “attack the offensive glass, control the pace, drive the basket, and create mismatches.”
-The Wildcats exposed all of UCLA’s flaws, which all add up to a complete and utter inability to guard the basketball.
-And Arizona’s offense forced UCLA to have to fall back on their defense, for it to be their downfall.
-And that is why Bruins fans should be concerned.
+The Wildcats exposed all of UCLA’s flaws, which all add up to a complete and utter inability to guard the basketball, accomplishing this by forcing UCLA to fall back on their defense, which no team had been able to do to this point.
+The Bruins’ defensive inabilities were showcased in a new light.

-Coach Steve Alford after the game talked about how his players needed to play with the same intensity and unselfishness on defense that they did on offense.
+Coach Steve Alford after the game talked about how his players needed to play with the same intensity and unselfishness on defense they display on a regular basis on the offensive end of the floor.
 That’s true, but it’s not all on the players.
 It’s clear that Alford hasn’t preached the importance of a strong defense enough.
 Watching UCLA, you get the sense the players just want to get the ball back as quickly as possible.
 Yes, that’s probably an exaggeration, but you get the point: The effort and intensity is lacking.
 Heavily.

 And that lack of effort and intensity results in a lack of composure and focus.
 And that lack of composure and focus results in the select few teams that can match UCLA’s talent level being able to out-flash them.
 And the teams that can match UCLA in terms of talent are obviously the ones the Bruins will have to beat if they want to win it all.